 Compare Noble Demon, who will likely fall into this if not too morally ambiguous.
-Often a Knight In Sour Armor, Mr. Vice Guy, Jerk with a Heart of Gold, Jerkass Woobie, or sometimes just a Jerkass who does good things.
+Often a Knight in Sour Armor, Mr. Vice Guy, Jerk with a Heart of Gold, Jerkass Woobie, or sometimes just a Jerkass who does good things.
 The term Anti-Hero is sometimes used to cover this trope.
 Sister trope to Creepy Good.
 Naive newcomers may be surprised to learn they are not the idealized hero everyone thinks they are.
 The hero's meanness will result with him becoming a Hero with Bad Publicity.

 See also Affably Evil, a trope that could be called "Evil Is Not Mean."
-Contrast both with Faux Affably Evil, for when the villain is a far bigger asshole than any hero under this trope while acting nice.
+Contrast both with Faux Affably Evil, for when the villain is a far bigger asshole than any hero under this trope while acting superficially nice.